debruine/webmorphR/pkgdown/index.md

 <img src="man/figures/align-crop-1.png" title="plot of chunk align-crop" alt="plot of chunk align-crop" width="100%" />

+**Note**: If you get an error message about rgl or dynlib when using `align()` with `procrustes = TRUE`, and are using a Mac, you may need to install [XQuartz](https://www.xquartz.org/).
+You can omit the procrustes argument to default to 2-point alignment, which rotates and resizes all images so the pupils are in the same position (the average of the set, unless you manually specify positions).

 ### Pad and Label

 Add 50 pixels of image labels.